 COMMERCIAL BREWERIES - For commercial breweries we are seeing most people use 1-2lbs per BBL depending on the beer style for subtle flavor.
 So if you were brewing a porter or a stout it would probably be recommended to go with 2lbs or so.
 For a lighter beer 1lb should be fine.
 The young spruce tips that we harvest are not harsh, piney or resiny.
 Riff Raff Brewing Co brewed a 7BBL batch and used 2lbs per BBL (14lbs total) into a lightly hopped pale ale recipe.
 Here are their comments: "We wanted a lot of spruce flavor, and we got it.
 Though it is nice and sprucey, it is not overwhelming or too piney.
 Very little tannins are detected.
-It adds almost a sweet, slightly minty character.
+It adds almost a sweet, slightly minty or melon character.
 It has been a very popular seller."
-So, that said, if you stick with the 1-2lb / BBL suggestion you should have a nice, subtle flavor.
+So, that said, if you stick with the 1-2lb / BBL suggestion you should have a nice flavor balance.
+Customers are also using the dry hop technique with spruce.
+In doing this, the spruce is not pasteurized, which has risks, but it allows you to test the product out of the brite tank and monitor the effect of the spruce.
+Most people leave the spruce in the tank 3-5 days.
 Please contact us directly for bulk pricing.

-Recipes Those adventurous brewers can go old-school and replace all hop additions with spruce tips – a true old skool spruce beer!
+Those adventurous brewers can go old-school and replace all hop additions with spruce tips – a true colonial spruce beer!
 But be careful, replacing hop additions with spruce additions (especially the longer boil times) can make one whopper of a sprucey beer.

 2 Tbs Spruce Essence = Approximately 4 oz spruce tips